timdecode/LifeBrush/README.md

 # Using LifeBrush

 LifeBrush is designed to run within the Unreal Editor and not as a standalone program.
-Within the Unreal Editor you use the VR preview mode to enter the painting environment.
+Within the Unreal Editor, you use the VR preview mode to enter the painting environment.

 There are two demo levels, a bare mitochondrion ``mitochondrion_blank`` and one where the molecules have already been painted into a mitochondrial scene, ``mitochondrion_completed``.
 Both can be found in the ``Content\Mitochondrion`` folder within the Unreal Project.